OctopusDeploy/OctoProduct/chapter1.md

 Targets, described in the next section, are scoped to specific environments, providing a link between the Octopus representation of an environment and the environment modelled in the external infrastructure.

 How deployments progress from one environment to the next is configured in a lifecycle.
-A lifecycle defines the order of environments that a deployment must be performed to, while allowing deployments to some environments to be optional.
+A lifecycle defines the order of environments that a deployment must be performed to.
+Lifecycles also allow deployments to some environments to be optional.

 ### Modelling Kubernetes environments in Octopus

 Taken together, the combination of a cluster, account, and namespace represent a security boundary into which a deployment can be performed.
 In Octopus, this security boundary is represented as a Kubernetes target.

-The Kubernetes target is the link between the physical (i.e. separate clusters) or logical (i.e. separate namespaces) Kubernetes environments, the Octopus environments, and categorization of the deployment that take place in those environments, which Octopus models as roles.
+The Kubernetes target is the link between the physical (i.e. separate clusters) or logical (i.e. separate namespaces) Kubernetes environments, the Octopus environments, the credentials required to interact with the Kubernetes cluster, and teh categorization of the deployment that take place in those environments, which Octopus models as roles.

 :::hint
 **Concept explanation: Octopus role**